sonnerm/ttarray/doc/source/index.rst

 TensorTrain format are provided as well.

-Under the hood, the data is stored as a normal python list of numpy (or numpy-compatible) ndarrays which can be retrieved and manipulated manually.
+Under the hood, the data is stored as a normal python list of numpy (or numpy-compatible) ndarrays which can be retrieved and manipulated manually if necessary.
 The raw namespace provides the basic algorithm which can be aplied to this format.

 .. note::
   This project is at present very much a work in progress and should be